Forest Path Immersions

 With lake access in a clean and quiet private bay for swimming, Casa Floresta is a beautiful space conducive for the transformational work.

 Some accommodations for this Immersion will be available at Casa Colibri next door or with other neighbouring houses, with stunning views of Lake Atitlan.
-Temple sleeping is also an option for those on a budget.

 What you will Love about Forest Sanctuary of the One in Texas…